DUNE-DAQ/dune-wib-firmware/README.md

 ## Read First

-This project is migrating from the Xilinx 2019.1 distribution to 2020.1, however the 2020.1 PetaLinux project is not functional yet.
+This project is based on PetaLinux 2020.1.
+This seems to build a flawed FSBL by default, so a 2019.1 derived FSBL is provided precompiled.

 ## Development